keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 ### Forgotten Federations

 The Delian League was an anti-Persian Empire defensive alliance, after repelling the largest invasion force the Aegean had ever seen.
 It united the smaller Greek city-states ---150--200+ at its peak--- against the dominance of the continental threats.
 Its symbolic core was in Delos, where the Treasury was kept.
-The members of the alliance paid into the *phoros* tribute sTalking with the ghosts of our civic memory has become the 'killer app' of our era.ystems that provided funds, ships, manpower for the league.
+The members of the alliance paid into the *phoros* tribute system that provided funds, ships, manpower for the league.
 The island of Delos had practical advantages: it was central to the Aegean and far-flung from any dominant city-states.
 It also held symbolic power: it was neutral territory controlled by no-one, and was long sacred as the birthplace of Apollo and Artemis and so hopefully inviolable.

 This alliance divvied among equals, where the *phoros* was paid according to the population, means, and resources of each island city-state lasted in true form for less than 25 years, shattered by a hollowing out of the alliance structure.
 In 454 BCE the accumulated treasury was relocated from Delos straight to Athens --- under the justification of security, while also in reality accomplishing fiscal control.
 Voluntary contributions into the league were now mandatory, the treasury re-appropriated for the glorification of Athens, and Athens began to dictate the politics of other city-states.
 States which tried to leave were kept in the league by military force, the *phoros* increased, and the tribute paid to Athens from client city-states was [totted up in stone in the Acropolis for all to see](https://www.davidgill.co.uk/attica/atl578.htm) [with 1/60<sup>th</sup> dedicated to Athena].
 In this way all tributaries flowed back to the Athenian well.
 The Athenian hegemony began to impose democratic government structures across the region.
 The centre that brought together the League grew too powerful.
 Sparta, often steadfast and unafraid to be bellicose, grew weary of growing imperial ambitions from Athens, and in the Peloponnesian War that followed Sparta reversed the power structure using the support of the Persian Empire to crush Athens, waging shameless total war, and bringing an end to the Ancient Greek Golden Era as the Aegean states became Spartan subjects.